Pre-training Language Models for Comparative Reasoning: Experiments

 \subsection{Experimental Results}

-\subsubsection{Effects of comparative pre-training}
+\subsubsection{Effects of Comparative Pre-training}

-In the comprehensive evaluation across six datasets on three tasks, we compare the performance of the proposed method (in the form of ``+CMP'') against BART and T5.
+In the comprehensive evaluation across the aforementioned six datasets, we compare LMs trained with our method against the vanilla BART and T5.
 Main results are listed in Table \ref{tab:results}.

-In the full-data setting, both our proposed models, BART+CMP and T5+CMP, demonstrate performances on par with their baselines across all tasks.
-Specifically, on HotpotQA, the BART+CMP model achieved an EM of 69, while BART achieved an EM of 69.27, and similarly for T5, the metrics are 72.69 and 73.16, respectively.
-Similar patterns are observed for other metrics and datasets, emphasizing the competitive performance of our approach in data-abundant scenarios.

-However, in low-resource scenarios, as represented by the few-shot and zero-shot settings, the superiority of our method over the baselines became clearly evident.
-For few-shot learning, our models outperform the baselines on most datasets.
-Among three tasks, our models show the most significant improvement on the comparative QA task, demonstrating the effectiveness of our synthetic QA pre-training.
-In zero-shot setting, BART+CMP and T5+CMP consistently surpass their baselines by a large margin.
-For instance, on HotpotQG, BART+CMP improves over BART by a substantial margin in BLEU (6.86 vs. 1.70) and ROUGE-L (29.13 vs. 18.53).
-Likewise, T5+CMP surpasses T5, with BLEU and ROUGE-L scores of 7.24 and 28.99 against 1.21 and 18.7, respectively.

-Therefore, these results illustrate that our proposed pre-training method greatly enhances LM's performance in low resource scenarios, while retaining competitive performance in scenarios with abundant training data.
+When abundant data are available, both our proposed models, BART+CMP and T5+CMP, achieve competitive performance which improves their corresponding baselines by \textasciitilde1 point on average.
+However, in low-resource scenarios, the superiority of our method over the baselines becomes clearly evident.
+Specifically, for the few-shot setting, our BART+CMP achieves an average score of 39.09, showing an relative improvement of +19.8\% compared to BART's score of 32.62.
+Similarly, our T5+CMP achieves an average score of 35.55, which improves +14.2\% relatively over T5.
+Among three tasks, our models show the most significant improvement on comparative QA, demonstrating the effectiveness of our synthetic QA pre-training.
+In zero-shot setting, BART+CMP and T5+CMP also consistently surpass their baselines by large margins.
+For instance, BART+CMP achieves an average score of 24.15, which outperforms BART by +13.99 (+137\% relatively).
+Likewise, T5+CMP achieves an average score of 28.57, improving +75\% over T5 relatively.
+These results indicate that our proposed pre-training method greatly enhances LM's performance in low resource scenarios, while retaining competitive performance when abundant training data are available.